plan4res/.github/profile/README.md

 All documentation is available in https://github.com/plan4res/documentation

+Plan4res is an electricity system optimisation and simulation tool, composed of the 3 following models:

+- A Capacity expansion model (CEM) aimed at adapting the electricity mix - meaning optimising the mix to fit to the demand.
+CEM will determine new power generation, storage and interconnections capacities, minimising the sum of the investment cost and the average operation cost on a chosen year.
+- A seasonal storage valuation model (SSV) aimed at optimising the management of seasonal storages.
+SSV will compute "water values" which will be used by both CEM and SIM in order to give a value to the water, allowing use of the water when it is optimal (usually in periods with high demand)
+- A simulation tool, based on a Unit Commitment model (SIM), aimed at optimising the operation of the system.
+SIM will compute the schedules of all assets (generation, storage, flows on interconnections), usually on a whole year with hourly timestep.

 plan4res is composed of:
 - an environment for running the different modules: p4r-env.
 This was developed by CRAY Switzerland and HPE Switzerland during the plan4res project (see https://gitlab.com/cerl/plan4res/p4r-env)
 - the main modules for modelling, simulating and optimising a power system, which are based on the SMS++ library developed by University of Pisa (see https://gitlab.com/smspp/smspp-project)